lameiro0x/impostor-game/README.md

-# Impostor Game – Vanilla JavaScript Web App
+# Impostor Game – Offline & Online Multiplayer (Vanilla JavaScript)

-A lightweight web application inspired by social deduction games, built entirely with **vanilla JavaScript**, focusing on **clean architecture, UX clarity, and internationalization (i18n)** without relying on external frameworks.
+A lightweight social deduction web application built entirely with **vanilla JavaScript**, designed with a strong focus on **clean architecture**, **clear UX**, **internationalization (i18n)**, and **explicit separation between offline and online flows**.

-The project is designed as a small but complete frontend application, demonstrating how to manage state, dynamic UI updates, and multilingual content in a simple and maintainable way.
+The project started as a single-device offline game and evolved into a **real-time online multiplayer application**, demonstrating how to build and deploy a small distributed system without frontend frameworks.

 ---

 ## Features

+### Core Gameplay
-- 🧠 Social deduction game logic (impostors vs players)
+- 🧠 Social deduction mechanics (impostors vs players)
+- 🔁 Multiple configurable rounds
+- 👤 Custom player names
+- 🎯 Dynamic themes and word sets loaded from JSON
+- ✍️ Custom word lists (offline and online)
+- 📊 Clear player and round indicators

+### Offline Mode
+- Designed for **pass-and-play** on a single device
+- Private role reveal per player
+- Full game flow with no network dependency

+### Online Multiplayer Mode
+- 🌐 Real-time multiplayer using **Socket.IO**
+- 🏠 Room-based system with join codes
+- 👑 Host-authoritative game flow
+- 🔒 Private role delivery per player
+- 🔁 Restart with same or new settings without recreating the room
+- 🔄 Basic reconnection support
+- ⏱️ Synchronized countdowns and round transitions

+### General
 - 🌍 Internationalization (Spanish / English)
-- 🎯 Dynamic themes and word sets loaded from JSON
-- 💾 Game state persistence using `localStorage`
+- 💾 Local state persistence using `localStorage`
-- 👤 Custom player names support
-- 📊 Clear player and round progress indicators
 - 📱 Responsive, mobile-friendly UI
-- ⚙️ No frameworks, no dependencies (pure HTML, CSS, JS)
+- ⚙️ No frontend frameworks or build tools

 ---

 ## Play the Application

-The game is fully playable directly in the browser at:

 👉 **https://play.lameiro0x.com**

-No installation or setup is required.
+The game is fully playable directly in the browser, both offline and online.

+---

+## Architecture Overview

+- **Frontend**: Static HTML/CSS/JS served from GitHub Pages
+- **Backend**: Node.js + Socket.IO hosted on Render

+The backend manages rooms, players, and game state, while the frontend focuses on UI and interaction.

 ---